Bangkok's Hippest District - ThongLor

 Ok, we’ve mentioned some of the best eateries in the area, but now where do you go to party in Thong Lor?
 Well, one of the coolest clubs right off of Sukhumvit is called the Ice Bar.
 And when we say “cool” we literally mean “cool.”
 You’ll feel like you just walked into the weirdest freezer in the world as you walk into this bar.
 There are large illuminated “ice cubes” all around, most of which are either blue, green or purple.
 Keeping with the ice theme, you can take a picture right by a real giant ice cube that’s in the front of this bar every day.
 Coolers are placed by every couch table to ensure your drinks are always as cold as they possibly could be.
 As you are drinking with friends, be sure to get up and dance to some Thai pop or hip hop music that’s constantly playing.
 The Ice Bar hosts local bands as well as a professional DJ.

 Next, you should try out the Rabbit Hole.
 Although the Rabbit Hole is one of the best bars in Thong Lor, it is easy to miss this swanky dive.
 Why is that?
 Well, there’s no official sign in front of the Rabbit Hole’s entrance.
 You’ll find the official entrance at 125 Sukhumvit Soi 55.
 Like most of the other clubs in Thong Lor, the Rabbit Hole’s lighting is very minimal.
 Apparently all of these clubs go for that mysterious hipster vibe.
 Actually, you might feel like you’re entering an elegant ship when you enter this architectural gem.
-Although it’s not as “hopping” as other clubs, the Rabbit Hole has built up a loyal clientele due to its great drink selection, relaxed ambiance, and wonderful interior architecture.
+Although it’s not as “hopping” as other clubs, the Rabbit Hole has built up a loyal clientele due to its great drink selection, relaxed ambience, and wonderful interior architecture.

 If you want a rooftop view of Bangkok, you must visit the Octave at the Bangkok Marriot Hotel.
 You’ll find the entrance to this bar at 2 Sukhumvit Soi 57.
 The Octave club takes up the 45th to the 49th floors of the fabulous hotel.
 On the top of this hotel, you get 360-degree views of the city.
 The main specialty at the central bar is cocktails.
 There’s really no better way to take in Bangkok from Thong Lor than in at the Octave.

 Since Thonglor is so hipster friendly, you can be sure to find many trendy fashion stores here.
 The most popular place to do shopping in Thong Lor is called Playground!
 This 7,000 square meter three-story mall, located at Soi Sukhumvit 55, has top-name brands like Nikes, Adidas, and Link Watches.
 The first store has the largest magazine store in all of Thailand, a rare music store, and a Starbucks.
-Fashion lovers generally head up to the second floor, which is where all the clothing, jewelry, and make-up stores are located.
+Fashion lovers generally head up to the second floor, which is where all the clothing, jewellery, and make-up stores are located.
 And, for those into gaming, household goods, and furniture, you should check out the third floor first.
 Even if you don’t want to buy anything, the Playground! is a wonderful place to window shop.

 One of the edgiest fashion stores in all of Thong Lor is called Anchavika.
 Located at Soi Thong Lor 25 Sukhumvit 55 Road, all of the pieces in this fashion boutique are sure to draw plenty of attention.
 The owner and designer of Anchavika, Anchalee Vikasidnakhakun, was actually a noodle-seller before he tried to make his passion for fashion a reality.
 You may not go for the “out of this world” clothing on sale here, but it is certainly worth a visit if you’re in the area.